-Tofu Bell Pepper Stir Fry will wake up your taste buds!
-A delicious marinade, a gorgeous char on the tofu and sweet bell peppers and onions.
+Tofu Bell Pepper Stir Fry will wake up your taste buds with a delicious marinade, gorgeous char on the tofu and a combination of bell peppers and onions.
 Perfect on its own for a gluten free meal, or serve over rice

 I am so grateful for your support of Karyl’s Kulinary Krusade.
 This post contains affiliate links.
 Should you make a purchase through these links, I will receive a small commission.
 Please note that there are no additional charges to you.
 My full Disclosure Policy is available HERE